 The main focus of the Act is to promote wellbeing and support people to maintain their independence.
-The Act also concentrates on providing people with more choice about the care they wish to receive.
+The Act places a duty to help prevent or delay the need for ongoing care and support.

 Other areas of the Act that may change how people receive their care are shown below.

 The Care Act means that Carers have a legal right to receive care and support where they have eligible needs.
 Where appropriate, Carers will be supported, so they can continue to provide care for others but also ensure their own wellbeing is being looked after.

 More information about Carers.

 The Care Act requires all councils to provide information and advice on how people can lead healthier and more active lives.
 It also explains what further care and support will be available, should the need arise.
 Walsall Council have the Walsall Community Living Directory, which provides resources and information, advice and support to enable people to find appropriate information and solutions for themselves.

 The way care and support needs are assessed in England has changed.
 This means that any decisions made about the help you receive will consider your wellbeing and what is important to you and your family.

 Why not try our Self- Assessment and Information Guide , which can help you understand if you are eligible to receive help.
 It can also put you in touch with the right organisations to help and support you

 The Care Act states that from April 2015 councils will need to allocate a personal budget to all people who are eligible for support.
 The personal budget is the amount of money needed to cover the cost of a person’s eligible support.